burnflare/libclang-experiments/auto_code_injection_using_clang.md

 Clang loves to eat all the arguments for breakfast, lunch and dinner.
 If you want to have fun, [take a look](https://www.dropbox.com/s/zls6pdfhrsuxiqa/Screenshot%202014-11-03%2011.27.09.png?dl=0) at the default list of arguments Xcode sends Clang whenever it tries to build.
 Have fun understanding that!

 I tried to be as minimal as possible with my Clang arguments.
-Tried a bunch of permurations with all kinds of stuff and and this is what I ended up with:
+Tried a bunch of permutations with all kinds of stuff and and this is what I ended up with:

 - `-c`: Expect C, the language.
 - `-arch i386`: Expect architecture x86.
 - `isysroot <path>`: Root directory for the compiler.
 Usually you want this to point to the root SDK you want to link against.
 I'm using the iPhoneSumulator SDK here since we're running this on a x86 CPU.
 - `-I <path>`: Add the path to the compiler's include search path.
-- `-Wno-objc-property-implementation`: Surpressing a frequent warning that shows up while compiling some of Apple's iOS8 headers.
+- `-Wno-objc-property-implementation`: Suppressing a frequent warning that shows up while compiling some of Apple's iOS8 headers.

 Fun, right?
 Ok moving on!